scriptkitties/fglt/_agora/book-03-daemons-at-the-gateway-part-01.md

 Uni-to-uni copy
 ---------------

+*After a brief scuffle about systemd, Socrates' lesson resumes.*

 **Socrates:** anyway, some bastard decided it would be cool if MIT could speak to Berkeley to share projects, and ARPA (later DARPA) decided "shit man, it would be really cool if we could do this in the military, too"
 **Socrates:** so ARPA paid a lot of money for research, and experimental campus-to-campus networking that connected MIT to Berkeley to Los Alamos, etc